Trek the Haute Route from Chamonix to Zermatt

 Hiking

-Leave any luggage not needed during the trek at your hotel and make your way to Chamonix Sud main bus terminal to meet your host at 08:30 (you'll be reunited with your left luggage in Zermatt at the end of the trek).
-Head to Argentière and tackle a gradual ascent to the summit of L'Aiguillette des Possettes above the Chamonix valley.
-Take in the epic views and get your first glimpse of mighty Mont Blanc in the distance.
-Head towards the Col de Balme, which straddles the French-Swiss border, and then descend to the picturesque village of Trient, where you’ll bed down for the night in an Alpine mountain refuge.
+Make your way to Chamonix Sud main bus terminal to meet your host at 08:30.
+From there you'll head to Argentière to start the hike and begin by tackling a gradual ascent to the summit of L'Aiguillette des Posettes above the Chamonix valley.
+Take in the epic views of the mighty Mont Blanc in the distance, then turn around and head towards the Col de Balme which straddles the French-Swiss border.
+From there you'll descend to the picturesque village of Trient, for a hearty meal and a well earned night's rest in an Alpine mountain refuge.

 Day 2